-US special counsel moves to dismiss Trump’s 2020 election interference case
+Prosecutors move to dismiss Trump’s 2020 election, secret documents cases

 He has been expected to dismiss Smith, who brought the charges, when he takes office next year.

+On Monday, Trump’s team hailed the decision by US prosecutors to drop the case as a “major victory”.

+“Today’s decision by the DOJ ends the unconstitutional federal cases against President Trump, and is a major victory for the rule of law,” his communications director Steven Cheung said in a statement.

-The Justice Department policy invoked by prosecutors on Monday to dismiss the case dates back to the 1970s.
+The Justice Department policy invoked in Monday’s court filing dates back to the 1970s.

 It holds that a criminal prosecution of a sitting president would violate the US Constitution by undermining the ability of the country’s chief executive to function.